What is Vitamin E?

 Why your body needs Vitamin E

-It supports a healthy immune system by increasing antibody production and stimulating the activity of immune cells.
+It supports a healthy immune system and antibody production and the activity of immune cells.

-Vitamin E supports cardiovascular health, helping to relax the blood vessels, support blood flow, and assists in the maintenance of healthy cholesterol levels in healthy individuals.
+Vitamin E also helps to control and relieve inflammation in the body.
+It also supports cardiovascular health, helping to relax the blood vessels, improve blood flow, and assists in the maintenance of healthy cholesterol levels in healthy individuals.

-The many other benefits of Vitamin E include healthy brain function, healthy eye function, support for the pre menstrual period, and wound healing.
+The many other benefits of Vitamin E include healthy brain function, healthy eye function, premenstrual health, and wound healing.

 Dietary sources of Vitamin E